spiderlili/Game-Conference-Notes/DevelopBrighton2022/Building AAA Environments at Scale.md

 # Project Structure
 1. Concept: getting the team & disciplines together, investigations, tech requests, exploration
 2. Pre-production: vertical slice, scoped & production, benchmarking at scale (procedural methods)
-3. Production: planning for the unkonwn, taskforces, table of specific dates & tasks of each artist should work on throughout the months, what happens when things go wrong?
+3. Production: planning for the unkonwn, reviews, table of specific dates & tasks of each artist should work on throughout the months, what happens when things go wrong? triage & prioritise, taskforces for contingencies
-4. Shutdown: polish vs bug fix, bug number targets, play testing, marketing, looking at the next big thing
+4. Shutdown: split milestones into polish & bug fix, bug number targets, play testing, marketing, looking at the next big thing